mickcaff/MickCaffery_T1A2/README.md

 # Sitemap

-As the sitemap below details, each page is linked to each other.
+As the sitemap below details how each page is linked to each other.
+The main pages can be navigated to from any of the main pages.
 The blog posts are linked to the blog page.
 LinkedIn, GitHub and Resume PDF are linked externally to a new tab.

 ![Sitemap](docs/T1A2-Portfolio.drawio.png)